 Remember that TV, video games, and computers are extremely stimulating to children and can make winding down for bed challenging.
 Research has shown that the light from a television screen (or computer monitor) can interfere with the production of the hormone melatonin.
 When melatonin levels are at their highest, most people are sleepy and ready for bed.
 Just a half an hour of TV before bed can mess with that enough to keep your child up an extra two hours!

-In our household, we have not introduced any media to our 3 year old as of yet.
+In our household, we have not introduced any digital media to our 3 year old as of yet.
 I know this is not realistic in some households, but I highly recommend experimenting with limiting any sort of media later in the day to see if it bed time and quality of sleep.

 5. Keep Them Active: